librenms/librenms/doc/Alerting/Transports.md

 ### Webhooks
 The config fields that need to set for webhooks are: Jira Open URL, Jira Close URL, Jira username, Jira password and webhook ID.
-Webhook ID is used

 > Note: Webhooks allow more control over how alerts are handled in Jira.
 With webhooks,
 > recovery messages can be sent to a different URL than alerts.
 Additionally, a custom